annakioko/To-Do-List-phase-1-project/README.md

 - **Category Filter:**
   - Use the "Personal" and "Business" buttons to filter tasks based on their category.

+**Comments:**
+  - The code is well-commented for better understanding and maintainability.

 ## Local Storage

 Tasks are stored in the browser's local storage, allowing data persistence across page reloads.